 The discovery and characterization of LCD-LCD interactions represents one step further toward resolving LCD-mediated transcriptional regulation.
 However, there remains a big black box between an LCD interaction hub and the transcription output.
 Besides transcription factors, a massive crowd of other regulatory proteins are involved in transcription, including the basal transcription machinery, co-activator complexes, and epigenetic regulators.
 All these players form an extremely complex network involving thousands of specific protein-protein interactions to enable precise transcriptional regulation.
 It remains unclear how the assembly of LCD hubs mediates these critical interactions and how these interactions lead to transcription.

 We aim to elucidate the detailed mechanisms by which a transcription factor LCD interaction hub directs gene activation.
 We want to visualize the dynamic interplay between LCD hub assembly and transcription, map the complex molecular interaction network underlying the interplay, and compare the regulatory behaviors of different LCDs.
-To this end, we will leverage our expertise in both live-cell and in vitro single-molecule imaging and combine these techniques with genome editing and biochemical approaches to build novel quantitative imaging platforms.
-In addition, we will employ a host of different approaches in genetics, molecular and cell biology, as well as functional genomics to address our research questions.
+To this end, we leverage our expertise in single-molecule imaging and combine it with genome editing and biochemical approaches to build novel quantitative imaging platforms.
+In addition, we employ a host of different approaches in genetics, molecular and cell biology, as well as functional genomics to address our research questions.
 We are interested in both normal transcription factors and aberrant transcription factors that cause different forms of cancer and diabetes.
-We are currently investigating oncogenic transcription factors that are produced by chromosome translocation and contain LCDs from the FET family proteins (FUS/EWS/TAF15), such as the chimeric transcription factor EWS/FLI1, which drives oncogenesis of Ewing’s sarcoma, the second most common pediatric bone cancer.
+We are currently investigating oncogenic transcription factors that are produced by chromosome translocation and contain LCDs from the FET family proteins (FUS/EWS/TAF15), such as the chimeric transcription factor EWS::FLI1, which drives oncogenesis of Ewing’s sarcoma, the second most common pediatric bone cancer.